dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 - [BigQuery](/reference/resource-configs/bigquery-configs)
 - [Spark](/reference/resource-configs/spark-configs)

+Freshness blocks are applied hierarchically:
+- a `freshness` and `loaded_at_field` property added to a source will be applied to all all tables defined in that source
+- a `freshness` and `loaded_at_field` property added to a source _table_ will override any properties applied to the source.

+This is useful when all of the tables in a source have the same `loaded_at_field`, as is often the case.

 To exclude a source from freshness calculations, you have two options:
 - Don't add a `freshness:` block.
 - Explicitly set `freshness: null`.

-Freshness blocks are applied hierarchically:
-- A `freshness` property added to a source will be applied to all tables defined in that source.
-- A `freshness` property added to a source _table_ will override any properties applied to the source.

 ## loaded_at_field
 (Required.
 Optional on adaters that support pulling freshness from warehouse metadata tables.)